 You can also view a video of the choir at the First United Methodist Church in Round Rock, Texas, singing the last verse of the hymn.
 Click here to see and hear this video.

-If you are planning to use the hymn in a Veterans Day church worship service, two additional resources are available on request: a PDF file with a soprano descant for the last verse and a hymn introduction video file.
-To request either or both of these, send an email to email@example.com with the subject line: Hymn Options.
+If you are planning to use the hymn in a Veterans Day church worship service or other event, additional resources are available on request, including a PDF file with a soprano descant for the last verse, and a link to a hymn introduction video file.
+PDF files with the hymn in other keys are also available.
+To request any of these, send email to firstname.lastname@example.org with the subject line: Hymn Options.

 The story of the hymn